-Another common issue when purchasing clad steel plates is failing to verify the material’s quality and compliance with industry standards.
+Another common issue in purchasing clad steel plates is failing to verify the material’s quality and compliance with industry standards.
 Without proper certification, you may end up with plates that don't meet the necessary specifications, leading to delays, rework, or even project failure.

 To ensure you’re getting the right material, always request certification and documentation from your supplier.
 This should include test results for mechanical properties, corrosion resistance, and chemical composition.
 Verifying this information in advance will save you time and money in the long run.